Althories/vrm-porting-guide-troubleshooting/post-compilation.md

 ## This file contains troubleshooting fixes for problems after successful model compilation.
-Refer to the Crowbar documentation for compilation errors.
+For the most part, refer to Crowbar documentation for compilation errors.

 ### >---------- GENERAL ----------

+Q1: Crowbar compilation error: Stack Overflow Error during compilation!

+> A1: While I haven't been able to verify this, it may occur if your model's polycount is too high.
+Try removing parts of the mesh or other methods to reduce your model's overall polygon count.

-Q1: My model compiled, but its limbs are all stretched out!
+Q2: My model compiled, but its limbs are all stretched out!

-> A1: This is a result of using the pre-proportion trick model smd.
+> A2: This is a result of using the pre-proportion trick model smd.
 Make sure you used the model dmx from your proportion trick export.

-Q2: My model compiled, but it's stuck in a T-pose!
+Q3: My model compiled, but it's stuck in a T-pose!

-> A2: It's likely that the skeleton wasn't properly identified by Crowbar.
+> A3: It's likely that the skeleton wasn't properly identified by Crowbar.
 You may have forgotten to rename the bones, or there was a misstep during proportion trick.
 Checking for the first is easy, but knowing whether you messed up in proportion trick can be tough to determine.
 If that might be the case, I would recommend re-exporting your model from new Blender and re-applying proportion trick.

-Q3: When I apply my model in the playermodel selector, my model appears as an error.
+Q4: When I apply my model in the playermodel selector, my model appears as an error.

-> A3: If you think everything else is right and your model looks normal in Crowbar's model viewer, you likely have a typo or incorrect directory in the .lua file.
+> A4: If you think everything else is right and your model looks normal in Crowbar's model viewer, you likely have a typo or incorrect directory in the .lua file.
 That, or one of the lines is commented out.
 True story!

 ### >---------- RAGDOLL ----------